Info For Faculty

 Referring a Student to the Learning Center

 The Learning Center at Purchase College offers free tutorial help for Purchase students throughout the academic year.
-Please refer students to the Learning Center to receive supplemental instruction and learn effective study skills.
+Please refer students to the Learning Center to receive one-on-one help from a peer and learn to effective study skills.
 We would be glad to submit a report, upon the student’s request, of the information covered during a session.

 Please feel free to include the following statement on your syllabus: